bodo-hugo-barwich/pycommand/README.md

 ```

-The Output shows how STDOUT, STDERR and EXIT Code are cleanly seperated.\
+The Output shows how STDOUT, STDERR and EXIT Code are cleanly separated.\
 This will produce the Output:
 ```text
 setUp - go ...